austinhuang0131/austinhuang0131.github.io/instagram-compare.md

   ```js
   [].slice.call(document.getElementsByTagName("ul")[2].getElementsByTagName("li")).map(r => r.children[0].children[0].children[1].children[0].textContent).sort().join("\n")
   ```
-  If this doesn't work, another user has suggested to use this code: (Yes, it is reported that some people have different lagouts)
+  Some people have different layouts, regardless of language settings, which has been confirmed by comments as well as people who contacted me privately.
+If this doesn't work, another user has suggested to use this code:
   ```js
   [].slice.call(document.getElementsByTagName("ul")[2].getElementsByTagName("li")).map(r => r.children[0].children[1].children[0].children[0].textContent).sort().join("\n")
   ```